feindr54/Project-5/Tests.md

 6. User enters password via the keyboard
 7. User selects the confirm button

-### Expected result: Application confirms the validity of username and password and shows the LMS screen.
+### Expected result: Application confirms the validity of username and password and shows the pages.LMS screen.

 ### Test Status: